milanpopovic/hotel/README.md

 Prerequisite: Python3

-Clone this repository to a local folder (ex. hotel)
+Clone this repository to a local folder (e.g. hotel)

 $ cd hotel